ryohey/web-ble-midi/README.md

 # web-ble-midi

-A library for easily handling BLE MIDI input in the browser.
+A library for easily handling BLE MIDI input in the browser using Web Bluetooth API.

 ## Installation